 - The optimal time to plant tomatoes is after the last frost in spring.

-- She adjusted the settings for optimal performance on her laptop.
+- She adjusted the settings for optimal performance on her laptop during video editing.

-- A balanced diet and regular exercise are essential for optimal health.
+- A balanced diet, hydration, and regular exercise are essential for optimal health.

-- The design was refined for optimal energy efficiency.
+- The design team refined the model for optimal energy efficiency in real-world conditions.

-- He always seeks the optimal route to avoid traffic during his commute.
+- He planned the optimal route to avoid traffic and reduce his commute time.

 Optimal Synonyms